AlfonsoCastelijns/-IRWA_2025_part_1/README.md

 types: - Converts `selling_price` and `actual_price` to `float` -
 Extracts integer values from `discount` (e.g., "69% off" → `69`) -
 Converts `average_rating` to `float`

+For part 2 we don't define any more functions, we use functions that are already created from different libraries, mainly matplotlib and seaborn and the code is executed just by pressing run